-Most of the area of the park is above 3,000 meter.
+Most of the area of the park is above 3,000 meters.
 Sagarmatha is full of rugged terrain with deep gorges, glaciers and huge rocks.
 The Park boasts of a variety of wildlife and over 118 species of bird.
 While the forest is dominated by silver fir, birch, rhododendron and juniper trees, animals such as musk deer.
-The Himalayan tahr, the ghoral, the serow, the wolf, and the Himalayan black bear may be spotted by trekkers in this region.
+The Himalayan tahr, the Ghoral, the serow, the wolf, and the Himalayan black bear may be spotted by trekkers in this region.

 The best time to visit the park is during the autumn months of October-November and from March-May in summer.